mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Decentralization {#decentralization}

-"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate it.
+"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to reduce or mitigate it.

 Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, surrounding circumstances, and the nature of the centralization risk.